An interview with Patrick DeWitt, author of The Sisters Brothers

-Patrick DeWitt is a Canadian author who is best known for The Sisters Brothers, his slapstick, super-smart reinvention of the Western, which has been turned into a new film starring John C Reilly and Joaquin Phoenix as the two inept assassin brothers.
+Patrick DeWitt is a Canadian author who is best known for The Sisters Brothers, his slapstick, super-smart reinvention of the Western, which was turned into a film starring John C Reilly and Joaquin Phoenix as the two inept assassin brothers.
 When the film’s out in the autumn it will surely be the moment when DeWitt breaks big everywhere.
 The former barman – he wrote the beginnings of his debut novel, ‘Ablutions’, on Post-it notes while working, before one day passing over a manuscript to a screenwriter customer, who knew an agent, and there you go – has just released an inspired new satire, French Exit, about a high-society mother and son in New York who fall on hard times and flee to Paris.
-It’s funny, and moving and odd, with DeWitt’s surreal prose wrapping it’s way around your mind so tightly that the constant endorphin rush means you never want it to leave.
+It’s funny, and moving and odd, with DeWitt’s surreal prose wrapping its way around your mind so tightly that the constant endorphin rush means you never want it to leave.

 We grabbed a few words with the author to find out more…

 Hi Patrick, please tell us about French Exit – why did you want to write about high society and what experience do you have of that world?

 Well, I do own a tuxedo, but I’ve only worn it twice.
 I’m very much an outsider to that world, which at least partly accounts for my wanting to write about it, I suppose.
 It’s fun to sit on the periphery and wonder about a world you’re unfamiliar with.

 The characters journey to Paris – are you a fan of the city?
 Did you try the kind of holy literary pilgrimage so many authors have made?